Best Games Like Civilization

 It makes several improvements to Total War’s UI and enemy AI behavior, resulting in immersive RTS battles with less time spent in menus and more on the battlefield.

-If you’re a Civilization fan, chances are you’ll feel right at home controlling units and resources on the battlefield while spreading influence throughout China.
+If you’re a Civilization fan, chances are you’ll feel perfectly at home controlling units and resources on the battlefield while spreading influence throughout China.

 Currently in Steam Early Access, Kingdoms Reborn is a medieval city builder inspired by the likes of Banished, Anno, and Civilization.

-It offers challenging resource management gameplay that’s complemented by robust skill and upgrade trees.
+It offers demanding resource management gameplay that’s complemented by robust skill and upgrade trees.

-You’ll be managing your people’s daily lives, sending them to work, making sure they eat and get enough rest to be productive members of society.
+You’ll be overseeing your people’s daily lives, sending them to work, making sure they eat and get enough rest to be productive members of society.

 The game uses procedural generation to create its open world and offers seven distinct biomes with unique flora and fauna.